lc-soft/LCUI/README.md

 # Bugs

-  Please report bugs  by e-mail to `lc-soft@live.cn'.
+  Please report bugs  by e-mail to 'lc-soft@live.cn'.
 Don't forget to send a  detailed explanation of  the problem --  there is nothing
   worse than receiving a terse message that only says `it doesn't work'.